ttezel/unio/README.md

 #unio

-`One REST API Spec for All.`
+##`One REST API Spec for All.`

-This repo is the `Unio` REST API client - it currently implements the **Facebook**, **Twitter** and **Github** APIs, and supports any REST API that can be described in JSON.
+The `Unio` client is an easily-extensible HTTP REST API client that implements the **Facebook**, **Twitter** and **Github** APIs, and supports any REST API that can be described in JSON.

 The initiative behind `unio` is to describe REST APIs in a simple, readable JSON file.
-This allows it to be trivially implemented by the `unio` client - making the implementation time for new REST APIs as close to **zero** as possible.
+This allows it to be imported into `unio`, and it will know automatically how to talk to the web service from the JSON spec.
+You can simply import the spec, and start making requests to the API right away.
+This makes it easy for you to test, use and reuse REST APIs by saving you the time of writing a new client for every service that pops up.

 See [the blog post](http://ttezel.github.com) motivating this client, and feel free to fork and add new REST API specs!

 #Install